Straw poll: United States

 A formal straw poll is common in American political caucuses.
 Such straw polls can be taken before selecting delegates and voting on resolutions.
 The results of straw polls are taken by the media to influence delegates in caucus later (as well as delegates to political conventions), and thus serve as important precursors.
 Straw polls are also scheduled informally by other organizations interested in the U.S. presidential election.

 Well-known American straw polls include the Ames Straw Poll and the Texas Straw Poll, both conducted on behalf of their respective state Republican Party organizations.
 Being run by private organizations, they are not subject to public oversight or verifiability.
 However, they provide important interactive dialogue among movements within large groups, reflecting trends like organization and motivation.

 The Ames straw poll achieved a reputation as a meaningful straw poll during the presidential campaign because of its large voter turnout and relatively high media recognition, as well as Iowa's being the first state to vote in caucuses before the primaries.
 In 2015 the Iowa Republican Party voted to abolish the poll, after a majority of presidential candidates declined to participate.
 The Iowa State Fair Straw Polls for both the Republican and Democratic races were conducted at the Iowa State Fair instead.

-The U.S. territories of Guam and since 2024 Puerto Rico hold presidential straw polls during every presidential election, despite the island's having no official say in the election.
+The U.S. territories of Guam and since 2024 Puerto Rico hold presidential straw polls during every presidential election, despite the islands having no official say in the election.